Protecting consumers

 Consumer Duty

-Our Consumer Duty sets high standards of consumer protection in financial services.
+Our Consumer Duty sets high and clear standards for consumer protection across financial services.

 This means consumers should expect: